mn1del/rpi_cnc_img/README.md

   Wifi/ethernet setup
   TeamViewer setup - need to get id, method of generating p'word, or use static?
 Also possibility of changing framebuffer resolution
-  VNC at boot: http://www.makeuseof.com/tag/run-remote-desktop-raspberry-pi-vnc/ Static IP address... change the dynamic one to static one
+  VNC at boot: http://www.makeuseof.com/tag/run-remote-desktop-raspberry-pi-vnc/ Static IP address... change the dynamic one to static one.

 5) CNC gui/interface
   Default to headless use, or try and fit on LCD?